Charlie Blackmon Player Props: Rockies vs. Diamondbacks

-Charlie Blackmon -- hitting .243 with three doubles, a home run, seven walks and two RBI in his past 10 games -- will be in action for the Colorado Rockies against the Arizona Diamondbacks, with Tommy Henry on the mound, on April 29 at 8:10 PM ET.
+On Sunday, Charlie Blackmon (.237 batting average in his past 10 games, with three doubles, a home run, seven walks and two RBI) and the Colorado Rockies play the Arizona Diamondbacks, whose starting pitcher will be Ryne Nelson.
+First pitch is at 3:10 PM ET.

 Charlie Blackmon Game Info & Props vs. the Diamondbacks